In February 2021 , NatWest, owners of Ulster Bank , confirmed that they would be withdrawing from Ireland.

 There are several credit card providers that will even give you 0% interest on balance transfers for a few months.
 However – some of these offers might be withdrawn if they get a deluge of Ulster customers switching.

-See our List of Credit Cards With Offers
+See our full List of Credit Cards With Offers

 3) If you can’t clear the Ulster credit card balance and you can’t transfer it to a new provider – then Ulster will probably have to work with you to convert it into a personal loan.

-It is estimated there are €10 Billion of household deposits held with Ulster Bank in Ireland.
+It is estimated there were €10 Billion of household deposits held with Ulster Bank in Ireland.
 Many people just keep their savings with the same bank they have their current account with.
 By doing this you could be losing out on potential interest.
-The difference between some deposit interest rates can be as much as 100 times more ( 0.01% compared to 1%) .
+The difference between some deposit interest rates can be as much as 30 times bigger. ( 0.1% compared to 3%) .

 We have a page showing the Banks With the Best Interest Rates in Ireland

-Some of the highest interest rates are available from EU banks such as Raisin.
+Some of the highest interest rates are available from EU banks available through Raisin.

 Other Investment Options